Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Washimi-Karpman ponderomotive force

 \section{Washimi-Karpman ponderomotive force}

-The PF is a nonlinear phenomenon arising from the interaction of a high-frequency field (in comparison with the slow background) with the plasma , affecting its slow-time-scale dynamics \citep{Kentwell_1987}.
+The PF is a nonlinear phenomenon arising from the interaction of a high-frequency field (relative to the slow background) with the plasma, affecting its slow-time-scale dynamics \citep{Kentwell_1987}.
 In what follows, we adopt the Washimi-Karpman PF formalism \citep{Washimi_Karpman_1976,Karpman_Shagalov_1982}.

 In this framework, the fast-time scale electromagnetic field is represented as a quasi-monochromatic wave $\mathbf{\tilde{E}} = (1/2)\left[\mathbf{\hat{E}}(\mathbf{r},t)e^{-i\omega t} + \mathbf{\hat{E}}^*(\mathbf{r},t)e^{i\omega t} \right]$, where $|\hat{\mathbf{E}}(\mathbf{r},t)|$ varies slowly in space and time compared to the wave carrier frequency and wavenumber.
 In the presence of a background magnetic field, the Washimi-Karpman PF $\mathbf{f} = \sum_\alpha \mathbf{f}_\alpha$ consists of four contributions.
 A term $\mathbf{f}_{(s)}$ associated with the spatial modulation of the electric field magnitude, a term $\mathbf{f}_{(t)}$ associated to the temporal modulation of the electric field magnitude, another term $\mathbf{f}_{(m)}$ associated with the nonlinear magnetic induced moment, and another term $\mathbf{f}_{MMP}$ associated with the spatial variation of the background magnetic field \citep{Espinoza-Troni_2023, Espinoza-Troni_etal_2024}, thus